Leto-Carpooling/api.leto/README.md

 2. **yidas/google-maps-services**: For google maps api services from PHP.
 3. **kreait/firebase-php**: For firebase interaction from the server
 4. **rmccue/requests**: For wrapping http requests.
 Staying away from raw cUrl

+> **This was my first IS project in the 3rd year of University (Strathmore University) when I pursued a BSc in Informatics and Computer Science.
+Notice I am using vanilla PHP**